TrigCharters/Book-Nook/README.md

 <img width="400" height="600" alt="Death's Angel Small" src="https://github.com/user-attachments/assets/d78dc9ca-3c85-4bb8-9a7d-d9cabded0f96" />
 </p>
 <br><br>
 One girl's journey of life beyond death and the unexpected realisation that anything this messed up could only be the product of a dysfunctional family.
-She had hoped for nothing, was at first disappointed with what she found, but in the end had fallen head over heels for God's older brother.
+She had hoped for nothing, was at first disappointed, but in the end had fallen head over heels for God's older brother.
 <br><br>
 Join Regan on a journey that transcends both the mortal and ethereal planes on a task that leaves the whole of reality a little less twisted than it was before.
 <br><br><strong>ISBN: 978-09872634-4-5</strong>